 Smoky Yellow-Eyed Beans and Swiss Chard

-Place the beans in a large bowl of water and soak six hours or overnight.
+Place the beans in a large bowl of salted water and soak six hours or overnight.

 Once the beans have soaked, you’re ready to begin.
 Drain them and set aside.

 Set the multi-cooker for sauté, heat the olive oil and add the onion or leek, celery, and carrots.
-Cook until onions are translucent and add the garlic, chard stems, paprika, allspice, and bay leaf.
+Cook until onions are translucent and add the garlic, chard stems, paprika, allspice, bay leaf, and salt.
 Cook another minute or until the garlic is fragrant.

 If you are using a regular stock pot, after the sauté add the liquid, bring to a boil, cover, reduce heat, and simmer for two to three hours, or even longer in a really slow oven.
 You want the beans soft but still keeping their shape.

 Once the beans have cooked, allow the pressure to release naturally.
 Remove the bay leaf, add the Swiss chard and the smoked sun-dried tomatoes.
 Put the instant pot back on sauté and cook until the chard has softened to where you want it.
 For me, this happens in about a minute!
-Season generously with salt and pepper and a tablespoon or so of cider vinegar.
+Check the seasoning, and add a tablespoon or so of cider vinegar.
 Keep warm.

 Serve as a side or main dish, drizzling with a bit more of olive oil, and perhaps a sprinkle of crispy croutons or scallions.